Byzantine–Ottoman wars: Ottoman victory: 1424–1453

 The Ottomans faced numerous opponents between 1424 and 1453.
 Tied down by the siege of Thessalonika, the Ottomans had to contend with the Serbs under George Brankovic, the Hungarians under John Hunyadi and the Albanians under George Kastrioti Skanderbeg.
 This resistance culminated into the Crusade of Varna of 1444, which, despite much local support and deception – a peace treaty was unilaterally revoked by the Hungarians – was defeated.
+The Crusade of Kosovo in 1448 yielded the same result.

-In 1448 and 1451, there was a change in the Byzantine and Ottoman leaderships, respectively.
-Murad II died and was succeeded by Mehmed II 'the Conqueror' whilst Constantine XI Palaiologos succeeded John VIII.
-Constantine XI and Mehmed did not get along well; the former's successful conquests of Crusader territory in the Peloponnese alarmed the latter, who had since subjugated the crusaders in the region as vassals, thus, Mehmed had around 40,000 soldiers sent to nullify these gains.
+In 1448 and 1451, respectively, there was a change in the Byzantine and Ottoman leaderships: John VIII died and was succeeded by Constantine XI Palaiologos whilst Mehmed II 'the Conqueror' succeeded Murad II.
+Constantine and Mehmed did not get along well; the former's successful conquests of Crusader territory in the Peloponnese alarmed the latter, who had since subjugated the crusaders in the region as vassals; thus, Mehmed had around 40,000 soldiers sent to nullify these gains.
 Constantine XI threatened to rebel against Mehmed unless certain conditions were met by the Sultan regarding the status quo.
-Mehmed responded to these threats by building fortifications in the Bosporus and thus closed Constantinople from outside naval assistance.
-The Ottomans already controlled the land around Constantinople and so they began an assault on the city on 6 April 1453.
+Mehmed responded to these threats by building fortifications in the Bosporus and thus closed Constantinople to outside naval assistance.
+The Ottomans already controlled the land around Constantinople and so, on 6 April 1453, they began an assault on the city.
 Despite a union of the Catholic and Orthodox Churches, the Byzantines received no official aid from the Pope or Western Europe, with the exception of a few soldiers from Venice and Genoa.

 England and France were in the concluding stages of the Hundred Years War.
 The French did not wish to lose their advantage in the fight by sending knights and the English were in no position to do so.
 Spain was in the final stages of the Reconquista.
 The Holy Roman Empire, never centralized enough behind the Hohenstaufen to unite the principalities, had exhausted what could be spared at Varna.
 Further fighting among the German princes and the Hussite wars seriously reduced the willingness of most to perform a crusade.
-Poland and Hungary were key participants at Varna and the defeat there along with the Polish–Teutonic Wars kept them busy and unwilling for further commitments.
+Poland and Hungary were key participants at Varna and the defeat there along with the Polish–Teutonic Wars kept them busy and unwilling to make further commitments.